erikgeo/msfs_g36_project/README.md

 * Added BUSES TIED advisory (note the electrical system is not actually modelled int this way, it is just the advisory text)

 To install:

+1: Click on the green button in the top right corner that sais 'code' and download as zip
+2: Unzip and put the folder 'bonanza-g36-improvement-project' in your MSFS Community folder